hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

   </C.Property>
   <C.Property @name="onSelectionChange" @type="function">
     Use in conjunction with `isSelectable` to pass a callback function and receive selection keys.
 Must be used in conjunction with setting a `selectionKey` on each `Table::Tr`.
+    <br /><br />
+    When called, this function receives array of selection keys corresponding to the selected table rows.
   </C.Property>
   <C.Property @name="selectAllAriaLabel" @type="string" @default="Select all">
     Use in conjunction with `isSelectable`.
 Pass a custom aria-label value to the header checkbox in a mult-select table such as for translated strings.